eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 back be at the beginning of the lane (vehicle's front position=vehicle length)
-- `"last"`: the vehicle is inserted with the given speed as close as possible behind the last vehicle on the lane.
+- `"last"`: the vehicle is inserted with the given speed as close as possible
+- `"stop"`: if the vehicle has a stop defined, it will depart at the endPos of the stop.
+If no stop is defined, the behavior defaults to `"base"` behind the last vehicle on the lane.
 If the lane is empty it is inserted at the end of the lane instead.
 When departSpeed="max" is set, vehicle speed will not be adapted.